-Pot sticker, potstickers, dumplings…no matter what you call these flavorful bite-sized culinary gems, you’ll never go back to preparing them any other way once you make these Air Fryer Potstickers!
+Pot sticker, potstickers, Chinese dumplings, gyoza, wontons, dumplings…no matter what you call these flavorful bite-sized culinary gems, you’ll never go back to preparing them any other way once you make these Air Fryer Potstickers!

-Can you put frozen potstickers in the air fryer?
+Can you put frozen potstickers in an air fryer?

-The air fryer is definitely the easiest way to cook frozen potstickers.
 Of course, it’s also easy to fry them in a hot skillet, but I like being able to set my timer and basically walk away.
-They’ll need to be flipped halfway through the cooking time, but that only takes a minute and allows the potstickers and/or dumplings to get crispy all the way around.

 How long do you cook air fryer potstickers?

-This will depend on the size and thickness of your potstickers or dumplings.
-Most frozen potstickers are roughly the same size, so it’s pretty easy to gauge how long you’ll need.
-8-10 minutes is a great guideline.
+8-10 minutes is a great guideline for cooking frozen air fryer dumplings.
+However, cooking times will vary based on the size and thickness of your potstickers or dumplings and how hot your air fryer cooks, since they vary.
 I always cook mine for 6 minutes to start, then I flip them and check them every minute or so.
 Once they’re golden brown on the outside and the filling is cooked through, they’re ready to be enjoyed!

 Note that you can skip preheating your air fryer and add a couple of minutes to the cooking time.

-- The most important thing is to use a generous amount of oil.
-You don’t want your potstickers or frozen dumplings to turn out greasy, yet if you don’t use enough oil they outside will be dry once the inside is cooked through.
+- Coat with Oil: The most important thing is to use a generous amount of oil.
+You don’t want your potstickers or frozen dumplings to turn out greasy, yet if you don’t use enough oil the outside will be dry once the inside is cooked through.
 Spray them well on all sides with cooking spray, then brush with oil when you turn them halfway through the cooking time.

-- No need to thaw them first!
+- Air Fry from Frozen: No need to thaw them first!
 They turn out perfect from frozen so save yourself that step.

-- Make sure to flip air fryer potstickers to get them crispy on all sides.
+- Flip for Best All Around Crispiness: Make sure to flip air fryer potstickers to get them crispy on all sides.
 You can skip this step but they might not get as crispy (some people prefer them that way).